TheChiefMeat/Chiefs-Big-List-of-Programs/README.md

 ## Social
 * [ADAMANT](https://adamant.im/) - A top-notch anonymous MESSENGER encrypted in blockchain
 * [Caprine](https://sindresorhus.com/caprine/) - Caprine.
 An elegant Facebook Messenger desktop app
+* [Chrono](https://github.com/gochrono/chrono) - Chrono is a time tracking tool written in Go.
+It is fast and simple to use
 * [Cryptocat](https://crypto.cat/) - Chat easily and securely with your buddies using Cryptocat
 * [Discord](https://discordapp.com) - Step up your game with a modern voice & text chat app.
 Crystal clear voice, multiple server and channel support
 * [eM Client](https://www.emclient.com/) - Fast email client with full Gmail, Hotmail and other services synchronization.
 Best replacement for MS Outlook or Thunderbird